education.vic.gov.au

 Complaints handling

-The NSSP must have a documented process for handling parent complaints.
+The NSSSFSP must have a documented process for handling parent complaints.
 Where the complaint is related to the school the matter must be handled in line with the school’s complaint process consistent with the department’s policy at Complaints – Parents.

 Student satisfaction

-Reviewed 10 January 2023
+Reviewed 24 January 2024

 Was this page helpful?